balena-io-experimental/inkyshot/README.md

 Set `SCALE` environment variable to `F` to display the temperature values in Fahrenheit scale.
 The default is Celcius scale.

 Use the `WEATHER_FONT` variable to customize the font used in weather display mode.

+Use the `WEATHER_INVERT` variable to invert the Image being displayed.

 `LOCALE` variable allows to display the date of temperature reading in any language supported by [the date library](https://arrow.readthedocs.io/en/latest/#module-arrow.locales).